Bounce message: Causes of a bounce message

 There are many reasons why an email may bounce.
 One reason is if the recipient address is misspelled, or simply does not exist on the receiving system.
 This is a user unknown condition.
 Other reasons include resource exhaustion — such as a full disk — or the rejection of the message due to spam filters.
 In addition, there are MUAs that allow users to "bounce" a message on demand.
 These user-initiated bounces are bogus bounces; by definition, a real bounce is automated, and is emitted by a MTA or MDA.

 Bounce messages in SMTP are sent with the envelope sender address <>, known as the null sender address.
 They are frequently sent with a From: header address of MAILER-DAEMON at the recipient site.

-Typically, a bounce message will contain several pieces of information to help the original sender in understanding the reason his message was not delivered:
+Typically, a bounce message will contain several pieces of information to help the original sender in understanding the reason their message was not delivered: